senyosimpson/blog/content/posts/rust-error-handling.md

   should write our code to handle that situation or propagate that information back to the caller.
 It's not an exceptional situation.
 However, if we need to read a file and expect the file to be there and it is not, an exception can be raised.
 It's a situation we did not expect and possibly one we do not know how to handle.
-As I have found, this was the original thinking behind exceptions.
-I quite enjoy it.
-In most circumstances, we have logic to handle known, expected failure cases and when we run into truly exceptional situations, we raise exceptions.
+This was the original thinking behind exceptions - in most circumstances, we have logic to handle known, expected failure cases but when we run into truly exceptional situations, we raise exceptions.
 In reality, exceptions are used freely.
-One horror story I came across, a developer commented about a library he had tried using.
+One horror story I came across, a developer commented about a HTTP client library he had tried using.
 It threw exceptions for every single non 2xx and 3xx response.
 That's a great example to highlight where exceptions are really useful versus when we can write logic to handle the situation accordingly.
-* Pokemon exception handling.
+* [Pokemon exception handling].
 In Java and Python, it's possible to catch all exceptions by using syntax like `catch Exception` since all exceptions subclass `Exception`.
 This makes debugging failure modes extremely difficult.
 If your code starts producing weird outputs, it's impossible to tell because errors are caught silently by the catch all statement.
 In reality, this is the fault of the developer but